 - How are mediation and technological change shaping dimensions of communicative power, participation and resistance?

-Contributing Researchers: Vincent Campbell, Scott Davidson, Roger Dickinson, Bernhard Forchtner, Lieve Gies, Sarah Gong, Barrie Gunter, Anders Hansen, Peter Lunt, Julian Matthews, Kaitlynn Mendes, Jonathan Ong, Idil Osman, Kostas Saltzis, Ian Somerville, Maria Touri, Matthew Winston.
+Contributing Researchers: Vincent Campbell, Tor Clark, Scott Davidson, Roger Dickinson, Bernhard Forchtner, Lieve Gies, Barrie Gunter, Anders Hansen, Peter Lunt, Julian Matthews, Idil Osman, Kostas Saltzis, Ian Somerville, David Smith, Maria Touri, Ed Vollans, Matthew Winston.